SpektraSystems/Azure-MySQL-DMS-Lab/Module 1: Azure Database for MySQL.md

 ```
 Note: Please ensure to enter the publishing username has to be globally unique.
 ```
-13. Execute this command to create app service plan: Please ensure to use existing resource group name.
+13. Execute this command to create app service plan,  Please ensure to use existing resource group name.
 ```
 az appservice plan create --resource-group <resource-group-name> --name <appserviceplanname> --sku s1
 ```
 <img src="images/new9.png"/>

-14. Execute the command to create web app: Please ensure to use existing resource group name.
+14. Execute the command to create web app,Please ensure to use existing resource group name.
 ```
 az webapp create --name <webappname> --resource-group <resource-group-name> --plan <appserviceplanname> --deployment-local-git
 ```
 <img src="images/new10.png"/>

-15. Now Open the new powershell window and need to configure the local git repository to know about the website.You need to ensure,you are running this command in **C:\code\bikeshop** directory.
+15. Now Open the new powershell window and need to configure the local git repository to know about the website.You would need to ensure,you are running this command in **C:\code\bikeshop** directory.
 To do this we will add a new remote to the repository.You need to copy this **deploymentLocalGitUrl** from output of web app, that you created in previously step.
 <img src="images/gitdeploymenturl.png"/>

 ```